smaulder/KodiBuddy/README.md

 Options - use this tab to set the paths to your library and the path to the folder you use to import your video files.

+Future Developments will include:
+     Merging the existing individual functions into one overarching process.
+     Adding simular functionality in for TV shows and Music.